fb pixel

 How many students do you accept every year?

-We accept approximately 7 or 8 students per year.
+We accept 7 or 8 students per year.
 It is a competitive process and only the top candidates are chosen.

 What degree and grades do I need to be accepted?